MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/visual-basic/native-apps.md

 ---
 title: "Visual Basic.NET in Xamarin iOS and Android"
-description: "XThis walkthrough demonstrates how to build native Xamarin.iOS and Xamarin.Android apps that utilize business logic written in Visual Basic.NET." ms.prod: xamarin ms.assetid: 455fda67-3879-4299-8036-b12840e6a498
+description: "This walkthrough demonstrates how to build native Xamarin.iOS and Xamarin.Android apps that use business logic written in Visual Basic.NET." ms.prod: xamarin ms.assetid: 455fda67-3879-4299-8036-b12840e6a498
 author: asb3993